arnilsenarthur/Minecraft-IGT/README.md

 # Árnilsen's Minecraft In-Game Timer
-Minecraft InGameTimer with layout customization and screen recognition to automatic update splits.
+Minecraft InGameTimer with layout customization,screen recognition and auto-updated splits.
 (For now only works 1.12+)
 <br>
 Created by Árnilsen Arthur/Infobros2000 with Java using java-json api,
 ## Timer Image